arunmbalaji/ask-jeeves/README.md

 <a name="customize-cloud9"></a>
 ## IV.
 QR Code friendly Cloud9 theme

-1. Go to the newly cloud9 environment and click the settings, select THEMES(top right corner near cloud9 symbol).
+1. Go to the newly cloud9 environment and click the settings(top right corner near cloud9 symbol), scroll down to bottom and select THEMES.
 Select one of the Classic theme and night based color ( this is needed for the QR code to be visible for the expo client).<br/>
 <img src="images/aws-cloud9-theme1.png" width="33%" />
 2. Once the theme got changed, open terminal window.
 The current working directory will be whatever the environment name you have given during the cloud9 create environment steps.<br/>
-3. Open a shell/terminal and run command `create-react-native-app Test`.<br/>
+3. Go to shell/terminal and run command `create-react-native-app Test`.<br/>
 <img src="images/aws-cloud9-theme2.png" width="33%" />
 <img src="images/aws-cloud9-theme3.png" width="33%" />
 4. Once the creation is success, you will see the final confirmation as below.
 Also, in your cloud9 IDE, you will see the project folder “Test”.<br/>